Bachelor's Degree in Life Sciences

 - Editorial work

-- Learn general English and English tailored to the professional environment
+- Learn general English and English tailored to the workplace

 GERMAN